 The internal flaws of the diamond make the clarity go down by a lot.
 Many famous stores will not carry diamonds with visible or prominent internal lesions.

 WHAT IS THE BEST SIZE OF DIAMOND FOR AN ENGAGEMENT RING?

 The most average size is a 0.9-carat diamond in a round cut.

 What is the best jewelry with a 1/10-carat diamond?

 Earrings look the best with smaller diamonds of this size.

 No, quite the opposite.
 Fancy cuts and lab-grown fancy diamonds come cheaper than natural diamonds with classic cuts.

-Well, thank you so much for following alone.
+Well, thank you so much for keep reading.
 You can never talk enough about diamonds.
-After all, these are wxpensuve purchases that we hope to preserve and use for a long time.
+After all, these are expensive purchases that we hope to preserve and use for a long time.
 This is why choosing the right cut, color, and weight is so important.

 I believe dainty, delicate jewelry is making a huge comeback in the fashion industry.
 No better time than now to get that diamond, really.
 Stay ahead of the curve, and be a trendsetter.
-And do it all on a budget!
+And do it all within a modest budget!
 Good luck!